 Zagoria & the Vikos Gorge

 Contributed by Jeanne of Learning to Breathe Abroad

 Nestled in the majestic Pindos mountain range of Northern Greece lies the magical Zagorohoria region, one of the most beautiful and untouched places left on earth.
 Known for its picturesque villages, aquamarine rivers, and spectacular views, Zagorohoria is a must for hikers and nature lovers alike.

-46 traditional stone villages, each with its own distinctive architecture and unique character, are connected by ancient stone paths and exquisite arched stone bridges.
+46 traditional stone villages, each with its distinctive architecture and unique character, are connected by ancient stone paths and exquisite arched stone bridges.
 Paying for the construction of a bridge was a sign of wealth and afforded one great prestige in the community.
 As such, each bridge has been duly named after its patron.
-Accommodation in the villages range from elegant traditional Zagorian style to more basic places, while the restaurants serve delicious traditional food and the locals are all wonderfully friendly.
+Accommodation in the villages ranges from elegant traditional Zagorian style to more basic places, while the restaurants serve delicious traditional food and the locals are all wonderfully friendly.

-The most popular village is Monodendri, Kipoi is down in the valley so close to some of the stone bridges, while navigating the twisty turns up to Papingo villages should rather be left to the adventurous.
+The most popular village is Monodendri, Kipoi is down in the valley so close to some of the stone bridges while navigating the twisty turns up to Papingo villages should rather be left to the adventurous.
 Vradeto has an excellent restaurant and the walk to the viewpoint from here will afford you the best view of the Vikos Gorge.

 Running through the center of Zagorohoria is the magnificent Vikos Gorge which is recorded in the Guinness Book of Records for being the world’s deepest canyon in proportion to its width.
-There are several viewpoints, all easily reached by foot and offering spectacular views of one of the natures greatest creations.
+There are several viewpoints, all easily reached by foot and offering spectacular views of one of nature’s greatest creations.
 There is also the possibility of hiking the full length of the Vikos Gorge for those with extra energy.